Crozet Islands: Recent history

 Between 1924 and 1955, France administered the islands as a dependency of Madagascar.
 In 1938, the Crozet Islands were declared a nature reserve.
 The Crozet Islands became part of the French Southern Territories in 1955.
-In 1961, a first research station was set up, but it was not until 1963 that the permanent station Alfred Faure opened at Port Alfred on Île de la Possession (both named after the first leader of the station).
+In 1961, the first research station was set up, but it was not until 1963 that the permanent station Alfred Faure opened at Port Alfred on Île de la Possession (both named after the first leader of the station).
 The station is staffed by 18 to 30 people (varying by season).
 They perform meteorological, biological, and geological research, and maintain a seismograph and a geomagnetic observatory (IAGA code: CZT).
 The Comprehensive Nuclear Test Ban Treaty Organization has listening equipment on the island and it was disclosed that two of its stations, the other being on Ascension Island, detected what is believed to be an underwater, non-nuclear explosion off the coast of Argentina and believed to be the fatal accident of the submarine in 2017.